Jane and Peter talk about adopting an older brother and sister.

 How did it feel when your children arrived and how have you grown as a family?

 We knew it was important that the children had a good routine so before they arrived we planned each day of our first two weeks together, right up until they were due to start school.
-Fortunately, the forecast was good so we spent a lot of time in the park, having picnics, flying kites and following the children over-protectively around as they rode their bikes or played on the swings and slide.
+Fortunately, the forecast was good so we spent a lot of time in the park, having picnics, flying kites and following the children over-protectively around as they rode their bikes or played on the swings and slides.

-When we took the children swimming to the local pool, it soon became apparent that it was the first time they had ever been in a pool; they went crazy.
+When we took the children swimming at the local pool, it soon became apparent that it was the first time they had ever been in a pool; they went crazy.
 “It’s like a great big bath!”
 We were so worried about them drowning in all the excitement but it was a privilege to be able to give them this new experience.
 This is the wonder of being an adoptive parent.

 Having our days built around activities, meals, quiet times, etc. was key.
 There were lots of ups and downs, and we felt so tired at times but our planning paid off and we felt we were organised and on top of things.
-The real test for me came firstly when Peter went back to work.
+The real test for me came first when Peter went back to work.
 I was so worried about being on my own with the children both at home, I packed a picnic and we walked him to work, and then took a long time to walk home, via the park.
 I stretched out the walk home until we just had a few hours in the house before Peter got home from work!

 My second test came when, just three weeks after the children arrived, and a week after they joined their new school, Peter was away on a course for two nights.
 My usual ‘iron a shirt at the last minute’ approach was not going to work so, I had two lunch boxes in the fridge and two sets of uniforms ready by the beds, and the table laid for breakfast before I went to bed on both nights.
 And just to be sure I was up at six to get myself ready before the children were up.